Rosa-Fox/pinterest-scrape/README.md

-This is a simple Sinatra app which scrapes Pintrest to display images of hairstyles, kittens and eye make up.
+This is a simple Sinatra app used to scrape Pinterest with Nokogiri to display images of hairstyles, kittens and eye make up.
-These are things I view often but you can change `@url` variables to scrape Pintrest pages for other things.
+These are things I view often but you can change `@url` variables to scrape Pinterest pages for other things.

 ** You will need to install Ruby **